MystenLabs/sui/crates/sui-framework/docs/immutable_external_resource.md

 The keywords "MUST", "MUST NOT", "SHOULD", "SHOULD NOT" and "MAY" below should be interpreted as described in RFC 2119.

-TODO(ben): Should we s/resource/object? or will it just confuse people with Sui objects?

 -  [Struct `ImmutableExternalResource`](#0x2_immutable_external_resource_ImmutableExternalResource)
 -  [Function `new`](#0x2_immutable_external_resource_new)